 Local authorities are obliged to provide services for the purpose of ensuring the safety of people living in the community who have physical or mental health problems, helping them to manage their problems and protecting them against abuse or neglect. nplaw provides specialist advice on adult community care.
-In particular, we advise Norfolk County Council on its adult safeguarding duties under the Care Act 2014 and the statutory guidance issued pursuant to the Act.
+In particular, we advise Norfolk County Council on its adult safeguarding duties.
 This includes advising on a local authority’s duty to:

 - make enquiries where there is a safeguarding concern;